Kakamotobi/Learned/Computer Network/Network-Protocols.md

 </p>

 - **Application**
+  - **Where network applications and their application-layer protocols reside.**
-  - The Application Layer involves high-level protocols for human-computer interaction.
+    - It involves high-level protocols for human-computer interaction.
-    - i.e. the actual message being sent.
+      - i.e. the actual message/data being sent.
+  - Using an application-layer protocol, end systems exchange packets of information with the applicstion in another end system.
-  - Browsers rely on this layer to initiate communication.
+    - Ex: browsers directly rely on this layer to initiate and receive communication.
-  - Ex: HTTP/HTTPS, SSH, SMTP.
+  - Ex: HTTP/HTTPS, SMTP, FTP, SMTP, DNS.
-  - Data Unit: data
+  - Data Unit: message (packet of information)
 - **Presentation**
   - The Presentation Layer is responsible for:
     - Translating incoming data to a format that the receiver can understand.